-- Rock samples collected from outcrop and historical trenches at the Dickenson Zone ranged up to 17.7 g/t gold (0.57 oz/ton gold) within a swarm of quartz veins that ALX crews traced on the ground for over 60 metres.
-ALX geologists described the host veins as exhibiting evidence of "...multiple events with numerous openings of the vein system", which would be a prospective setting for mineralizing processes; - Mapping at the Vulpin Zone located more evidence of iron formation-style mineralization with samples collected ranging up to 7.21 g/t gold (0.23 oz/ton gold); - The Magnetite-Fluorite showing southeast of Vulpin was closely investigated for its possible surface expression of a Springpole-type deposit model where additional outcrop was located yielding several examples of fluorite mineralization.
+- The Magnetite-Fluorite showing southeast of Vulpin was closely investigated for its possible surface expression of a Springpole-type deposit model where additional outcrop was located yielding several examples of fluorite mineralization.
 The Springpole gold deposit located approximately 6.0 kilometres to the southeast of Vixen hosts a fluorite occurrence interpreted to be genetic phase of porphyry-hosted gold deposition; - The Echo Zone, 1.5 kilometres east of the Vulpin Zone, hosted by a feldspar porphyry is crosscut by a shear zone up to 100 metres wide containing multiple quartz veins up to 1 metre wide.
 The Echo Zone was traced for over 200 metres initial samples showed anomalous gold values, with more results pending; - A high-resolution helicopter-borne magnetic and VLF-EM survey totaling 475.7 line kilometres was completed to better define a known 3,000 metre-long high magnetic trend and other important structural trends present at Vixen North.
 Final data processing is pending.

-ALX is currently planning a summer drilling program at Vixen based upon the geochemical and geophysical results received to date, and intends to submit a permit application to the Government of Ontario and consult with local communities in November 2020
+ALX is currently planning a summer drilling program at Vixen based upon the geochemical and geophysical results received to date, and has submitted a permit application to the Government of Ontario and consulted with local communities in November 2020.